 He has travelled the world to participate in conducting masterclasses.
 He participated in masterclasses by Jorma Panula, Johannes Schlaefli, Neil Thomson, John Farrer, Tilo Lehman and many more.

 In 2011 he won the first price with honours, the orchestra award and the public award in the international competition for conducting Debrecen Hungary with in the finale Symphony No. 6 ’Pathetique’ by P.I.
 Tchaikovsky.
 In 2015 he won the public award in an international competition for conducting in London with in the final Symphony No. 5 by L.v.
 Beethoven.
 And conducting by conducting Le Sacre du Printemps by I. Stravinsky, he was selected for the final rounds of the Concours international de jeunes chefs d'orchestre Besancon 2015.
+In march 2020 he was voted winner of the Denver International Conducting Competition.

 Due to this successes he has been asked to conduct several international projects and he has been awarded scolarships by the Prins Bernhard Cultuurfonds, het Fonds Podiumkunst and the Kersjes Fonds.